chadbaldwin/chadbaldwin.github.io/_posts/2021-01-31-certifications-and-learning.md

 I started researching into the [Microsoft certifications](https://docs.microsoft.com/en-us/learn/certifications/) to see what certs best fit my current career path.
 To my surprise, I found that the certification I was interested in &mdash; [MCSA: SQL 2016 Database Development](https://docs.microsoft.com/en-us/learn/certifications/mcsa-sql2016-database-development-certification) &mdash; was going to be retired on Jan 31st 2021 and at the time, it was Jan 12th...19 days to take and pass two exams (70-761, 70-762).
 Not only that...but this would be my ONLY chance to ever take them, after that, they'd be retired, no re-takes. **But** one of the things Brent mentioned in his blog post was "No matter why you want the exam, just take it first.".
 So...that's what I decided to do, win or lose.

-The tests were $165 each.
-I figured worst case scenario, I fail both tests, I'm out $330...but I still learn a **ton** in the course of preparing for the exams.
+The exams were $165 each.
+I figured worst case scenario, I fail both exams, I'm out $330...but I still learn a **ton** in the course of preparing for the exams.

 ---